svhouten1/svhouten1.github.io/docs/02-Scales.md

 ```

 ### Radial Linear Scale

-The radial linear scale is used specifically for the radar chart type.
+The radial linear scale is used specifically for the radar and polar are chart types.

 The radial linear scale extends the core scale class with the following tick template: